18F/development-guide/tech_leads/README.md

 skills, and the like.
 Leads therefore need to be generally available to address these issues directly or indirectly.

+Additionally, technical leads serve as subject matter experts for meta discussions such as business development and staffing.

-While technical leads are ultimately responsible for the quality of the resolution, they will most certainly delegate to subject matter experts, working groups, and others where appropriate.
+While technical leads are ultimately responsible for the quality of the resolution, they will most certainly delegate to working groups, individual developers, etc. as appropriate.

 ## The Leads API